cuav/doc-flight-controller-v5-autopilot/en/README.md

 ## Debug Port

 The system's serial console and SWD interface runs on the **FMU Debug** port, while the I/O console and SWD interface can be accessed via **I/O Debug** port.
-In order to access these ports, the user must remove the *Pixhawk 4* casing.
+In order to access these ports, the user must remove the *Pixhack v5* casing.

 Both ports have standard serial pinout and can be connected to a standard FTDI cable (3.3V, but it's 5V tolerant) or a [Dronecode probe](https://kb.zubax.com/display/MAINKB/Dronecode+Probe+documentation).
 The pinout uses the standard Dronecode debug connector pinout.